zahid-official/milestone-10-client/README.md

-# Viso - Visa Application Companion
+# Viso - Visa Navigator Portal

 Welcome to **Viso**, your trusted and seamless visa application companion!
 Whether you're applying for your first visa or managing multiple applications, Viso is designed to make the visa process simple and stress-free.